sama1mansn/greenfield-docs/docs/guide/core-concept/storage-provider-lifecycle.md

 - Run all services of Storage Provider

 :::note
-For more information, please see [Run TestNet Storage Provider](../storage-provider/run-book/run-testnet-SP-node.md)
+For more information, please see [Run Storage Provider](../storage-provider/run-book/run-SP-node.md)
 :::

 ## Proposal